Shay Given: Manchester City

 On 1 February 2009, Given signed for Manchester City on a four-and-a-half-year contract for £6 million.
-He was formally paraded as a Manchester City player on 5 February 2009, and was assigned squad number 37.
+He was formally introduced as a Manchester City player on 5 February 2009, and was assigned squad number 37.
 In the subsequent press conference, he criticised Newcastle's management for not trying hard enough to keep him at the club.
 He also said that "By coming here I thought I could be at a club that is challenging for honours.
 I didn't want to finish my career regretting not taking up this offer."
 Given kept a clean sheet in a man of the match performance in his debut, a 1–0 win against Middlesbrough on 7 February.

 With Joe Hart leaving the club on loan, Given was given the squad number 1 for the 2009–10 season.
 He made his 400th league appearance on 5 October 2009 against Aston Villa.
 On 1 November 2009, he saved a James McFadden penalty to help his side draw 0–0 at Birmingham City.
 On 5 December 2009, he made an outstanding penalty save from Frank Lampard to deny Chelsea an equalising goal.
 City went on to win 2–1.
-The same month, Daily Telegraph football correspondent Henry Winter named Given as Premier League Goalkeeper of the Noughties.
-While team captain Kolo Touré was on international duty, Given was given the captain's armband by manager Roberto Mancini, who described the Donegal-born player as "one of the five best goalkeepers in the world".
+The same month, Daily Telegraph football correspondent Henry Winter named Given as "Premier League Goalkeeper of the Noughties".
+While team captain Kolo Touré was on international duty, Given was given the captain's armband by manager Roberto Mancini, who described him as "one of the five best goalkeepers in the world".
 He dislocated his shoulder during a match against Arsenal on 24 April, ruling him out for the rest of the season.

-On 14 August 2010, Given was dropped from the Manchester City starting XI for their opening league game against Tottenham and replaced by Hart, who became City's permanent first choice goalkeeper.
-Given's only domestic appearance during the 2010–11 season came in a defeat to West Brom in the League Cup; he also played in two Europa League matches.
+On 14 August 2010, Given was dropped from the Manchester City starting eleven for their opening league game against Tottenham Hotspur and replaced by Hart, who became City's permanent first choice goalkeeper.
+Given's only domestic appearance during the 2010–11 season came in a defeat to West Bromwich Albion in the League Cup; he also played in three Europa League matches.